openstack/nova-specs/specs/juno/implemented/virt-driver-vcpu-topology.rst

 job at NUMA placement, so it is desirable to use cores as little as possible.

-The settings could be defined exclusively against the images, and not make any use of flavour extra specs.
+The settings could be defined exclusively against the images, and not make any use of flavor extra specs.
 This is undesirable because to have best NUMA utilization, the cloud administrator will need to be able to constrain what topologies the user is allowed to use.
 The administrator would also like to have the ability to set up define behaviour so that guest can get